1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 Just as an example:

-- Klipper *keeps* the z-offset, so you don't have to fiddle arount at the control unit for that before each and every print because the stcok-fw forgot your settings once again.
+- Klipper *keeps* the z-offset, so you don't have to fiddle around at the control unit for that before each and every print because the stock-fw forgot your settings once again.
 - Setting temps for e.g. heating up the hotend to change a nozzle or load/unload filament can be done by using Mainsail.
 - Initiating the ABL procedure is also be done through Mainsail, just like everything else.